SampleTester205/Assessment/README.md

 # JS Protractor Tests
 I chose the Protractor flavor of Selenium because it looked like the main app at https://shop.shipt.com/ was an angular based site so I would have more accessor options using Protractor.
 Also, a JS based framework will bundle nicely in the web app project repo.
 I used the protractor-jasmine2-html-reporter as the reporting library to tie the screenshots with assertion errors.
 Report is being generated at path 'target/screenshots'.
 Currently one test is designed to fail with a bad assertion to show what the errors look like.

-To run tests, run the command below from the project folder: npm test
+To run tests, run the commands below from the project folder: npm install npm test